RiccardoBarb/Kekbot/README.md

 Kekbot knows the most common Twitch and BTTV emotes.
 It can access to the emote if you use the **!kekthis** or the **!kekthat** command followed by the emote name (<ins>emote names are case sensitive!</ins>).
 With this method you can spam the braille version of more than 8000 different emotes!
 However not all of the emotes are available (for now).<br/>
-Channel-specific emotes like damide1Hi are not available at the moment.
-However, you can directly use the url of a specific picture with **!kekthis** or **!kekthat**.
+Channel-specific emotes like damide1Hi are potentially availabl, but they need to be added to Kekbot database (see **!kekmore**).
+You can even directly use the url of a specific picture with **!kekthis** or **!kekthat**.
 In this way you can literally transform any picture into braille, PogChamp!<br/>
 * *N.B.1*: The emote names are case sensitive! **!kekthis** poggers will return an error, but **!kekthis** POGGERS will work.<br/>
 * *N.B.2*: Some of the picture-to-braille transformations sucks (have you tried with BibleThump?).